 The Tramp, as usual, seems quite unperturbed by what's gone on.
-After heading out the door (the teens are long gone), he picks up the lead of his donkey (late of Belbury) and starts down the darkening road.
-He notes a besetting devil flit by with an unpleasantly pleased look about its pneumopause, reads its mind without letting it know, and makes a mental note to warn the archangel at the town's church.
+After heading out the door (the teens are long gone), he picks up the lead of his donkey (late of Belbury) and starts down the darkening road, toward his next gig as an instrument of Providence.

 Return to Inkliverse